pnlbwh/TBSS/docs/TUTORIAL.md

     args.template= pjoin(fslDataDir, 'standard', 'FMRIB58_FA_1mm.nii.gz')
     args.skeleton= pjoin(fslDataDir, 'standard', 'FMRIB58_FA-skeleton_1mm.nii.gz')

-However, [FreeSurferColorLUT.txt](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT) is used in this branch.

 On the other hand, this branch does not do ROI based analysis by default.
-If wanted, the user should specify an atlas and corresponding space (if atlas and templates are in different space) as follows:
+If wanted, the user should specify an atlas, corresponding space (if atlas and templates are in different space), and look-up-table as follows:

-    --labelMap atlas.nii.gz --space MNI.nii.gz
+    --labelMap atlas.nii.gz -lut my_look_up_table.txt --space MNI.nii.gz

 Unlike [original TBSS](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/TBSS/UserGuide) approach, we use the [ENIGMA](http://enigma.ini.usc.edu/wp-content/uploads/DTI_Protocols/ENIGMA_ROI_protocol_USC.pdf) approach